 Corporate tax is different.
 And similar to personal taxation, offshore banking alone isn’t going to reduce your company’s taxes.
-Corporate tax also depends on where your company is registered, where it operates, and where the customers are based.
+The corporate tax also depends on where your company is registered, where it operates, and where the customers are based.

 What we are talking about is protecting your money, insulating it from unnecessary risk, and keeping your financial affairs private.

 This means not broadcasting to the world that you keep your money in a certain bank or in a certain jurisdiction.
 Why?
 So people won’t know where to cause you the most harm, such as issuing frivolous lawsuits or suing your business